-Performance Plastics & Materials EBITDA margin was 15.3% in 2010 and slumped to around 14.0% in 2012.
-We forecast margins to increase to around 16.0% by the end of the Trefis forecast period.
-If margins increase further to around 18% by the end of our forecast period, we could see a 10% upside to our price estimate.
-On the other hand, if the company if the company is unable to successfully tap the feedstock advantage, margins could decline to 12%, there could be a 20% downside to our price estimate.
+- Performance Plastics EBITDA margin: Performance Plastics EBITDA margin stood at around 12.2% in 2009.
+However, the profitability of the segment has grown significantly since then, primarily on account of lower feedstock costs, enabled by a surge in natural gas production in the U.S. from shale resources.
+In 2014, Dow's Performance Plastics EBITDA margin stood at around 20.3%.
+Going forward, we expect the division's EBITDA margin to increase to around 26% by the end of our forecast period.
+However, if margins increase at a much faster pace to around 29% by the end of our forecast period, we could see a 10% upside to our price estimate.
+On the other hand, if the company is unable to successfully tap the feedstock advantage, margins could decline to around 22%, and there could be a 10% downside to our current price estimate for Dow.

-Dow Chemical's market share in the global agricultural product market has seen a considerable rise in recent years, helped by heavy investment in the division.
-In 2012, the market share stood at 4.9% and we expect it to increase to around 7.7% by the end of our forecast period.
-If, however, the investments do not yield the desired results and the market share falls to around 3.5%, we could see a downside of 10% to our price estimate.
-On the other hand, if the market share rises to around 10%, we could see an upside of around 10% to our price estimate.
+- Agricultural Science Products Market Share: Dow Chemical's market share in the global agricultural product market has seen a considerable rise in recent years, helped by heavy investment in the division and successful product launches.
+In 2014, the company's market share stood at 7.9% and we expect it to increase to around 8.8% by the end of our forecast period.
+If, however, the investments do not yield the desired results, and the market share falls to around 3.5%, there could be a downside of around 5% to our current price estimate.
+On the other hand, if the market share rises to around 13%, we could see an upside of around 5% to our current price estimate.

 Higher margins in the performance plastics business

-The performance plastics segment has significantly higher margins than other divisions (plastics EBITDA margin was 21.2% in 2011).
-This is primarily attributable to 2 factors: high economies of scale (Dow Chemical is the largest polyethylene producer in the world) and a high degree of backward integration (both raw materials and energy for plastics is sourced internally rather than relying on external sources).
+The performance plastics segment has significantly higher margins than other divisions.
+This is primarily attributable to two factors: high economies of scale (Dow Chemical is the largest polyethylene producer in the world) and a high degree of backward integration (both raw materials and energy for plastics is sourced internally rather than relying on external sources).
 We believe these competitive advantages should be able to sustain margins in the long run.

 Protracted global slowdown in demand could hamper growth in the short run

 The demand for chemicals and materials is strongly dependent on healthy macro-economic conditions such as GDP and industrial growth.
-The economic recession of 2008-09 had significant adverse impacts on Dow Chemical's business, leading to a decline in revenues of over 23%.
-While the global economy has recovered from its low point during the recession of 2008-2009, the majority of the company's divisions, with the exception of Agricultural Products, are expected to show modest revenue growth in the short run.
+The economic recession of 2008-2009 had significant adverse impacts on Dow Chemical's business, leading to a decline in revenues of over 23%.
+While the global economy has recovered quite significantly from its low point during the recession of 2008-2009, it is still not completely out of the woods and hence a majority of Dow's divisions, with the exception of Agricultural Products, are expected to continue to face an uncertain macro environment in the short to medium term.

 Environmental regulations can restrict market share